Cleansing of the Temple: Description

-Jesus is stated to have visited the Temple in Jerusalem, where the courtyard is described as being filled with livestock, merchants, and the tables of the money changers, who changed the standard Greek and Roman money for Jewish and Tyrian shekels.
-Jerusalem was packed with Jews who had come for Passover, perhaps numbering 300,000 to 400,000 pilgrims.
+In the narrative Jesus is stated to have visited the Second Temple in Jerusalem, where the courtyard was described as being filled with livestock, merchants and the tables of money changers, who changed the standard Greek and Roman money for Jewish and Tyrian shekels.
+Jerusalem was packed with Jews who had come for Passover.
+According to the AD 66 census by Cestius, as cited by Josephus, the attendees at the Passover Festival were counted as more than 2.5 million pilgrims.